lsst/LDM-493/_purpose.rst

 Purpose and Scope
 =================

-The Data Management Documentation Architecture defines a system for authoring, maintaining, and publishing documentation.
+The Data Management Documentation Architecture defines LSST Data Management's tecnical process for authoring, maintaining, and publishing documentation.
-Documentation serves the Data Management System from design, to implementation, and finally to operation.
+This includes design documentation, technical implementation documentation, and operational documents such as user manuals and maintainance guides.
 By specifying management patterns and technologies, the goal of the Data Management Documentation Architecture is to ensure that documentation is available to the DM team and end-users when it is needed, in formats that are useful and appropriate.

 The Data Management Documentation Architecture covers:

-- A :ref:`taxonomy of documentation classes <taxonomy>` that each fulfill specific roles.
+- A :ref:`taxonomy of documentation classes <taxonomy>` describing how each type of document fulfills specific roles.
 - Platforms for publishing all DM documentation (:ref:`LSST the Docs <platforms-ltd>`), making documentation discoverable (:ref:`LSST DocHub <platforms-dochub>`), and ensuring documentation is :ref:`citeable <citeable>`.
 - A :ref:`set of documentation formats <formats>` that maintain a consistent reading and discovery experience, while also promoting developer efficiency.
 - Policies for organizing the production and maintenance of each class of documentation.

+This Architecture does **not** cover ad-hoc written communication channels.
 The following are examples of subjects beyond the scope of this document:

 - Communications platforms (e.g., the `LSST Community forum`, Slack, meetings).
   See `SQR-011`_.